Build a Dedicated QA Team That Owns Your Quality to Stop Losing Customers to Preventable Bugs

 Track defect leakage, automation stability, and release readiness every week.
 Get go/no-go reports within 2 hours of the final build.

 ThinkSys assigns the same named QA lead and engineers to your account sprint after sprint.
-Your testers build deep product knowledge over time(not relearning the codebase every few months).
-We include team-continuity clauses in every contract: if a team member leaves, we guarantee a documented knowledge transfer and replacement ramp-up within 1-2 business days with no gap in test coverage.
+Your testers build deep product knowledge over time.
+We include team-continuity clauses in every contract: if a team member leaves, we guarantee a documented knowledge transfer and replacement ramp-up within 1–2 business days with no gap in test coverage.

 Skip the 3-month hiring cycle and start software testing next week